 I acknowledge this is a goal shared by everyone in this House, and I have continually recognised the hard work that has been done to have that reflected in the backstop.
 In its work, the Joint Committee on the Implementation of the Good Friday Agreement, hears about this constantly from business representatives, professionals and legal experts.
 We also hear it from community groups and individuals, and their fear and anxiety are very apparent.
 People are scared about the economic, political and social impact that a hard Brexit and a hard border could have, and they do not see the plan to avoid it if the current withdrawal agreement is not accepted.
 Diplomatically, we have been trying to square a circle, and people want to know what plan B is if this does not work.
 At the moment, we do not have an answer for them, and it is causing huge anxiety.

 Professor Colin Harvey of Queen's University, Belfast, gave a fantastic presentation to the Joint Committee on Justice and Equality recently on citizens' fundamental rights.
 He asked what rights he will have as an Irish citizen in the event of a no-deal Brexit.
 He produced his Irish passport from his pocket and asked the committee to tell him what that document really means and stands for.
 It is a good question and one being asked with increasing regularity by Irish citizens in the North.
 They will remain EU citizens after Brexit, but they will not be able to vote in European elections and as such, will have no formal representation in the EU's democratic structures.
 These are fundamental issues that remain unsolved, despite the common sense and practical measures proposed in the Bill.
 I am not laying the blame at the feet of the Government and I recognise the difficult situation we are in but this is not something about which we can be complacent.
 I appreciate that, for obvious diplomatic reasons, we have been careful in how we discuss what plan B is, choosing instead to emphasise the importance of a legally-binding backstop but we are getting to the point where the Government needs to tell people what plans are being made for the possibility that no agreement is reached.
 It is not enough to say we are not planning for a hard border.
 The point may arrive sooner than we would like where we are going to have to ask how.
 If we work through the implications of the different scenarios, it seems obvious to me that a no-deal Brexit and pressure to enforce a hard border on this island are going to put a border poll on the table.
 I fully understand the need to be sensitive on this but it is not inflammatory to say that a no-deal Brexit significantly increases the possibility that it could happen at some point in the coming years.
 I have made this point to the Tánaiste.
-It is something we have to and need to talk about, in a manner that includes everyone on this island, and demonstrates a generosity of spirit and respect for diversity.
+It is something we have to talk about, in a manner that includes everyone on this island, and demonstrates a generosity of spirit and respect for diversity.
 We need to be able to speak openly and carefully about what a border poll would mean in practice.
 If people may be asked to vote on reunification, we need to be able to discuss what that would mean economically, politically, socially, and culturally, for everyone in Ireland.
 Brexit itself should offer a warning of what can happen when one plunges head first into a referendum without proper discussion, care, consideration and planning beforehand.
 We need to be willing to have these conversations.

 That is all I am asking.
 We have to start having those conversations and not be afraid of them.
 For today, I offer my full support for the legislation and commend the Government and so many Departments for preparing it.
 I dearly hope it will never be enacted.
 All eyes will be on Westminster tonight.
 It is also clear to me that we may need to come back to this Chamber very soon to work out a plan B well beyond what is contained in the Bill.
 Those conversations may be more difficult but we need to face them with bravery, honesty and courage.